eugf/raspberry_pi_setup_guide/README.md

 ##### 3. Prepare the boot partition

 If you scroll to the top there is a boot_files folder.
-Either download the 2 files inside or copy and paste the text from them into your own text files on your computer.
+You can either download this entire GitHub repository and extract those 2 files, or copy and paste the contents of the 2 files into your own text files on your computer.

+This part is written from a Windows perspective, but the process should be fairly similarly on a Mac:
-If you're copy pasting on your own computer:
+If you're copy pasting onto your own computer:
-- Open up My Computer > select the microSD card, for me it's the F:\ drive > right click somewhere away from the file names > New > Text document
+- Open up My Computer > select the microSD card (for me it's the F:\ drive) > right click somewhere away from the file names > New > Text document
   - Right click the file > Rename > Change the name and the extension to ssh with NO EXTENSION (be sure to delete the .txt at the end)
 - Repeat these steps to make a second file, but this time copy and paste the text inside the wpa_supplicant.conf file into your blank text document
-  - Change the network SSID (that's your wifi's name) and the network PSK (that's your wifi's password) to match your own home network
+  - Change the network SSID (your wifi name) and the network PSK (your wifi password) to match your own home network
   - Save and close the file
   - Right click the file > Rename > Change the name and extension to wpa_supplicant.conf (be sure to delete the .txt at the end)

 ![Rpi0W-boot](https://user-images.githubusercontent.com/12764347/90416406-68fbf580-e080-11ea-82bf-b96cfc22b95f.png)

 - Eject
-  - Windows user: Right click the USB/attached drive icon in the bottom right of the task bar
+  - Windows users: Right click the USB/attached drive icon in the bottom right of the task bar
     - Select your microSD card
       - It should then say "[microSD card] can be safely removed now"
       - Press the card into the slot, it's spring-loaded so it should pop back out
+  - Mac users: Drag the icon for the microSD card drive to the eject icon

 ![Rpi0W-Etcher-flash7](https://user-images.githubusercontent.com/12764347/90342538-026ecd00-dfd7-11ea-909c-33b757df5854.png)